We redesigned the seating and suspension system of a common roadster bicycle, and also added a small carrier for groceries.

 to be somewhat flexible at the back.

-We added dual lighweight coil-spring containing cylinders (in a piston-like structure)
+We added dual lightweight coil-spring containing cylinders (in a piston-like structure)

 to both sides of the rear-wheel-spindle.